Kumarapuram massacre: Background information

-The Massacre
+Massacre

-It took place at Kumarapuram, Trincomalee district, on February 11, 1996.
-According to several survivors interviewed by Amnesty International, 24 civilians, including 13 women and seven children below the age of 12, were killed by soldiers from the 58th mile post and Dehiwatte army camps, accompanied by Home Guards from Dehiwatte.
-Home guards are local civilians drafted as para-military by the government of Sri Lanka.
+The massacre took place in the village called Kumarapuram located in the Trincomalee district on February 11, 1996.
+According to several survivors interviewed by Amnesty International, 26 civilians, including 13 women and seven children below the age of 12, were killed by soldiers from the 58th mile post and Dehiwatte army camps, accompanied by Home Guards from Dehiwatte.
+Home guards were local civilians drafted as paramilitary by the government of Sri Lanka.

 The killings were in apparent reprisal for the killings by the rebel Liberation Tigers of Tamil Eelam (LTTE) of two soldiers near a location called the 58th mile post on February 11, 1996 about half an hour earlier.
 According to one witness, a group of soldiers, some of whom were drunk, gathered at Dehiwatte junction and then proceeded towards Kumarapuram, shouting "death to the Tamils".
 The villagers of Kumarapuram had taken refuge inside their houses.
 The soldiers broke open the shutters and aimed their guns at the people hiding inside.
 One woman recounted how she pleaded with them not to shoot but to no avail.
 In her house, seven people were killed, including a six-year-old child.

+Among the villagers who survived the massacre were 28 individuals who were severely injured and they stated that the soldiers had attacked them with axes.
+Children as young as 3 and 6 years of age had axe injuries on their face.
+Arasaratham Nagarasa, one of the survivors of the massacre, later recounted the incidents that took place after he had taken refuge in his house with 18 other villagers:We continued to hear gun-shots pelting down like rain, and so we were all terrified to step outside.
+Through a crack in the wall we saw four army personnel come towards our house.
+When they got to our house, they shouted from outside "para demalu [a Sinhala pejorative for Tamils implying 'inferior alien'], eliyata wareng!"
+(Tamils, get out here now!) [...]
+A bullet went through my left eye and out the right.
+My neighbours tried to take me to the nearby dispensary, but, while going, we heard shooting again, so we ran into another nearby house.
+There I heard that my wife and son had been shot, but, as I was in and out of consciousness at the time, I didn’t fully understand what they were telling me.Chokkalingam Stephen, a 51-year-old villager whose daughter was killed in the massacre, stated that on the following morning the local soldiers had told him, "two of our boys were killed, so we too went killing".
+According to many local observers and other reliable testimonies from several sources, a senior army officer had instigated the massacre, who allegedly ordered, "turn the place into powder".